Information for new arrivals

 Increasingly it is not uncommon for people to bring their own machines into the lab.
 Please talk to one of the Computer Officers if you wish to attach it to the lab network.
 If nothing else it may need to have DHCP servers set up to supply its IP configuration, and there may be other issues to consider, such as security and consistency with lab software.
 It will be placed on a separate virtual network from the rest of our machines.
 In the first instance, to request a connection please complete the form at

 in the first instance.

 If you are running a Windows-based machine we require you to run up to date anti-virus software, and also be up to date with all security hotfixes.
-Free anti-viral software is available via the Computer Service, see
+Free anti-viral software is available via the University Information Service, see

 Conditions of Use

 All the machines in the Computer Laboratory are used subject to the conditions of the University Information Strategy and Services Syndicate.
 You can get a copy of the rules from Information Service Reception, or you can read them online in the Computing Service Information Server.
 Remember also there are laws governing the use of computers, in particular the Data Protection Act and the Computer Misuse Act.
 From your point of view, the most important things to remember are:

 - Don't use other people's accounts, or allow your account to be used by anyone else.

 - Respect people's privacy, and all copyright and licencing restrictions.
 Ability to do something does not imply permission.

 - Behave sensibly, especially in the use of shared resources.